2012 NBA draft: Eligibility rules

 A player who has hired an agent will forfeit his remaining college eligibility, regardless of whether he is drafted.
 Also, while the CBA allows a player to withdraw from the draft twice, the NCAA mandates that a player who has declared twice loses his college eligibility.

 Entrants

 Early entrants

-On May 3, 2012, the league announced a list of 67 early entry candidates which consists of 50 collegiate players and 17 international players.
+On May 3, 2012, the league announced a list of 67 early entry candidates which consisted of 50 collegiate players and 17 international players.
 At the withdrawal deadline, 11 early entry candidates withdrew from the draft, leaving 49 collegiate players and 7 international players as the early entry candidates for the draft.

 College underclassmen

 (All players are Americans except as indicated.)